abhishekPurandare-obs/Image_Classfier/README.md

 ENV MLFLOW_EXP_NAME=Experiment-abhishek
 ```

-We set these env variables to let mlflow know the tracking server URI and the name of our experiments, we had already created our tracking server in the first section.
+We set these env variables to let MLflow know the tracking server URI and the name of our experiments, we had already created our tracking server in the first section.

 `train` is the training script which is called by SageMaker.
 ```
 RUN chmod +x train
 ```
 Make sure to make this script executable otherwise SageMaker won't be able to run it.
 This training script takes some parameters that will be passed from the SageMaker notebook instance.
 Two of the parameters are already set using env variables.
 The tracking server URI and the experiment name.
 I have added these two just in case if we do want to change.
-I'm setting the values using mlflow API.
+I'm setting the values using MLflow API.
 You can check the code.
 This approach brings in the flexibility we need.

 Now that our Dockerfile is set, all we need to do is build and push our image to AWS ECR so that it can be accessed by SageMaker.